Each time we bring a new engineer on board we find ourselves asking them, “Do you have another engineer friend?”

 Who You’ll Work With

 Electrical and Mechanical Engineers work in respective teams and together to push machinery through our pipeline.
-The designs are shared with Purchasing to order the parts.
-Once they’re in, our mechanical and electrical assembly teams start to work in building machines.
+The designs are shared with purchasing to order the parts.
+Once they’re in, our mechanical and electrical assembly teams start to work on building machines.
 Engineers are a big part of the assembly process through the final testing stage.

 All our projects are worked on in teams and we move through challenges together.
-We’re challenged every day, it’s our focus on delivering the best product to our customers that pulls us through successfully.
-This is where your love for problem solving will help us most.
+We’re challenged every day, but it’s our focus on delivering the best product to our customers that pulls us through successfully.
+This is where your love for problem-solving will help us most.